 Windows replacement is a big investment so getting it right the first time is a critical step in making sure that your replacement windows fit snuggly and tightly.
 Most likely, your replacement windows are to eliminate gaps, cold air coming in during the winter and hot air coming in during the summer, condensation, and higher energy bills.
 If your replacement windows don’t fit properly, then you’ll still experience the same kinds of problems.

 If you’re not comfortable taking these measurements, our professional windows replacement team Is well-trained to take care of it for you.

-For more information on how to measure for replacement windows Campbell, CA, you can speak with our knowledgeable staff at California Custom Creations.
+For more information on how to measure replacement windows in Campbell, CA, or how to maintain your replacement window, you can speak with our professional staff at California Custom Creations.
 You can call us at (408) 316-6293 to set up a free in-home consultation.